NixOS/nix.dev/source/tutorials/module-system/module-system.md

 As previously mentioned, the `lines` type only permits string values.

 :::{warning}
-In this section, you will make your first type error.
-Be prepared!
+In this section, you will set an invalid value and encounter a type error.
 :::

 What happens if you instead try to assign an integer to the option?